A Diamantaire’s Guide To The Importance of Buying Certified Diamonds

 HRD (Hoge Raad voor Diamant)

 HRD, based in Antwerp, Belgium, is one of Europe’s leading diamond grading authorities.
-They are known for their meticulous attention to detail and expertise in evaluating diamond quality.
-HRD-certified diamonds are highly regarded for their meticulousness and dependability.
+Known for meticulous evaluation standards, HRD-certified diamonds are highly regarded for reliability and precision.

 Canadamark

-Canadamark specialises in certifying Canadian diamonds and is known for its ethical and sustainable sourcing practices.
-They trace a diamond’s journey from mine to market, ensuring it meets stringent environmental and social responsibility standards.
+Canadamark specializes in certifying Canadian diamonds and emphasizes ethical sourcing.
+Furthermore, they trace each diamond from mine to market, ensuring strict environmental and social standards.

 Forevermark

-A subsidiary of De Beers, Forevermark offers a unique proposition by inscribing their diamonds with a unique identification number.
-It ensures the diamond’s authenticity and adds a personal touch to the purchase.
+A subsidiary of De Beers, Forevermark inscribes each diamond with a unique identification number.
+This not only ensures authenticity but also adds a personalized element to the purchase.

 What are GIA Certified Diamonds: Everything Explained